 Note: There’s a debate on whether mortgage principal payments should count as “savings”.
 I’ve decided to include ours since we do view our house equity as a way to pay for a future down payment.

 Gross income and employer match: Gross income is the amount my husband and I earn before deductions are taken for retirement contributions, taxes, and health insurance.
-I’ve decided to add the employer match to the savings rate “denominator” because I do view it as additional income (especially because we’re both fully vested).
+I’ve decided to add the employer match to the savings rate “denominator” because I do view it as additional income (especially because we’re both fully vested in our pre-tax retirement accounts).
 This also balances out including it in the numerator.

 Note: Some people disregard the employer match from both pretax savings and income – whatever you do, just make sure to be consistent.